0m0g1/omniscript/docs/operations.md

 This documentation describes the behavior of various operators in the `BinaryExpression` class.
 The operators are used in binary expressions and can operate on different types of data (e.g., `int`, `float`, `bool`, `std::string`, and arrays).
 Below are the details for each operator and its behavior when applied to different operand types.

+## Type Safety
+Operations must be performed on operands of the same type, otherwise a runtime error will be thrown.
+To perform operations on different types, you must explicitly cast one operand to match the type of the other using the `as` keyword (e.g., `x as int`).
+However, safe type promotions (e.g., `int16` to `int`) are allowed without explicit casting, as they do not result in loss of information.

 ## Supported Operators

 ### Arithmetic Operators